Thursday, September 22, 2016

 To increase the safety and comfort level for Lesbian, Gay, Bisexual, Transgender, and Queer (GLBTQ) students, staff, and faculty at the University of Houston by training allies to be able to respond knowledgably and sensitively to expressed needs.

 The training assists faculty, staff and students in increasing their awareness of issues that Lesbian, Gay, Bisexual, and Transgender people face.
-In a non-threatening setting, CAT teaches participants to create an accepting campus environment for UH’s LGBT population.
-Allies are given a placard to display as a visible statement of support for the LGBT community
+In a non-threatening setting, CAT teaches participants to create an accepting campus environment for UH’s LGBTQ population.
+Allies are given a placard to display as a visible statement of support for the LGBTQ community

 University of Houston Cougar Allies